apache/httpd-site/content/download.md

 -  [2.4.67](#apache24) (released 2026-05-04)

-If you are downloading the Win32 distribution, please read these [important notes]([preferred]httpd/binaries/win32/README.html).

 # Apache HTTP Server 2.4.67 (httpd): 2.4.67 is the latest available version <span>2026-05-04</span>  {#apache24}

 The Apache HTTP Server Project is pleased to